-- Legally married or common-law and cohabiting with the sponsor, or is a conjugal partner to the sponsor
+- Legally married or common-law and cohabiting with a sponsor, or is a conjugal partner to the sponsor

 - At least 18 years old

-- Has been living with, or in a relationship with a sponsor for at least 12 consecutive months
+- Has been living with, or in a relationship with the sponsor for at least 12 consecutive months

 - If you are a conjugal partner, you have to have been and can prove that you have been in a relationship one year before the submission of the application.